alexgerstein/alexgerstein.github.io/content/blog/false-progress.md

 # False Metrics of Progress

+A punny startup name does not justify a startup.

 Name Darwin makes me want to get a dog more because the idea seems real-er.
 Name of a product makes idea seem real so it drives us to create.